 When you are first starting out you’ll also need to allocate some money to other DJ equipment like headphones and speakers.
 It’s best to factor all of these costs in before getting a DJ controller.

 The first DJ controller I used was a cheap entry-level DJ controller.
 The jog wheels were poor yet I spent countless hours practicing and had a blast.
 As time went on and I became more invested in DJing I then upgraded my DJ setup looking for the best equipment I could afford at the time.
 If you are on a tight budget don’t overextend yourself.
 It’s better to start small and build up to better DJ equipment down the track.
+A budget controller along with a budget PA system is enough to start doing small gigs.
+If you are looking to add a PA system to your setup check out our best budget PA system guide.

 Keep in mind these cheap DJ controllers do require you to have a PC or laptop.
 If you don’t own a decent one already but have a tablet you can check out our best iPad DJ controller review.